 - SC on/off switch is used to change between SC (cruise) and climb mode using on/off switch on the remote stick or magnetic switches on flaps.
-Use the invert check box to invert the working of the switch. - SC toggle button is used to change between SC (cruise) and climb mode using a push button on the remote stick.
+Use the invert check box to invert the working of the switch. - SC flap switch shall be used, when user is changing between cruise and climb mode using flaps. - SC toggle button is used to change between SC (cruise) and climb mode using a push button on the remote stick.
 Use the invert check box to toggle when button is pressed down or released.
 To configure SC toggle button, go to Setup-Hardware-Remote stick.
 See also Chapter 5.1.12.9 - Vario priority is used to instantly change from SC (cruise) to climb mode as long as the push button is pressed.
-It always has a higher priority, so it will always switch. - Gear down and locked should be connected to gear only. - Airbrakes locked should be connected to airbrakes only. - Gear and airbrake is used when you already have an old style of gear warning, where gear and airbrakes are connected together in one loop. - Water ballast open is used to automatically calculate amount of dropped water. - Canopy locked - Radio PTT active should be wired parallel to the PTT button and it will mute the vario sound whilst transmitting over radio. - Event button - Engine failure - Low fuel
+It always has a higher priority, so it will always switch. - Toggle audio source will toggle between HAWK audio source and TE vario audio source. - Gear down and locked should be connected to gear only. - Airbrakes locked should be connected to airbrakes only. - Gear and airbrake is used when you already have an old style of gear warning, where gear and airbrakes are connected together in one loop. - Water ballast open is used to automatically calculate amount of dropped water from main tank. - Tips ballast open is used to automatically calculate amount of dropped water from tips tank. - Tail ballast open is used to automatically calculate amount of dropped water from tail tank. - Event button - Canopy locked - Radio PTT active should be wired parallel to the PTT button and it will mute the vario sound whilst transmitting over radio. - Engine failure - Low fuel